inkVerb/verb/docs/inkCert-wildcard.md

 /opt/verb/serfs/inkcertdocb domain.tld r
 ```

-`inkcertsetdnskey` is idempotent: it reuses `conf/inkcert/inkcertbot.key` if
+`inkcertsetdnskey` is idempotent: it reuses `/etc/inkcert/inkcertbot.key` if
+present, otherwise copies the old `conf/inkcert/inkcertbot.key` if that still
-present, otherwise lifts `inkCertbotKey` out of `/etc/named.conf` if that
+exists, otherwise lifts `inkCertbotKey` out of `/etc/named.conf`, otherwise
-one-liner is still there, otherwise generates a new key.
+generates a new key.

 ## Self-parking (`ink dns self`) is not required